uclnlp/stat-nlp-book-scala/README.md

 ### Live Online Version

-We are running a [live online version](http://stat-nlp-book.wolfe.ml:9000/template/statnlpbook/04_compgi19/02_overview) of the book.
-Due to security reasons the content is not editable.
-If you want to play with the code and execute it you need to install the book locally, as described below.
+Live online version is not available anymore.

 ### Setup and run the book

-Before running any of the following comands, make sure you have [all the prerequisites installed](https://github.com/uclmr/stat-nlp-book/wiki/Installation-of-prerequisites).
+Before running any of the following comands, make sure you have [all the prerequisites installed](https://github.com/uclmr/stat-nlp-book-scala/wiki/Installation-of-prerequisites).

 After installing prerequisites, install the following libraries to a local repository by running the following: